tido/sib-test/README.md

 ```

 The assert methods return true/false depending on whether the assertion passes or not.
 In addition
-the object remebers assertion failures (which it reports back to the test suite) and on failure
+the object remembers assertion failures (which it reports back to the test suite) and on failure
 writes to the trace window (which will be opened by the test plugin if it isn't already open, so you
 might want to open it manually and resize it).